-Missouri rule states that to be eligible to take Expanded Function courses, assistants must have proof of certification as a Certified Dental Assistant or a Certified Orthodontics Assistant, or proof of passing the Missouri Test of Basic Dental Assisting Skills.
+Missouri rule states that to be eligible to take Expanded Function courses, assistants must have proof of certification as a Certified Dental Assistant or a Certified Orthodontics Assistant (for Orthodontic EFDA only), or proof of passing the Missouri Test of Basic Dental Assisting Skills.
 All three of these pathways are available through the Dental Assisting National Board (DANB).

 Certified Dental Assistant

 Successful completion of the CDA exam will lead to a national certification that is highly valued by both employers and patients.
 The DANB website includes everything you need to know about this certification.
 Click to learn more.